 I wrote!
 Reader NotesGo to section

-“The entry of this moth causes serious damage to the viticulture because it generates a marked decrease in the quality of the grapes for the wounds it produces on the grain and grapes for vinification —causing bad aromas and flavoring—” Gonzalez said.
+“The entry of this moth causes serious damage to viticulture due to the fact that it generates a marked decrease in the quality of table grapes —due to the wounds it produces in the grains — and in grapes to vinify —causing bad aromas and flavor—” said González.

-“Plant inspection activities were initiated in pupae search.
-In spring, trap systems will be placed that attract insects to detect the presence of the moth,” said Gonzalez, who also assured that this methodology will allow them to act quickly to stop the advance.
+“Plant inspection activities were initiated in search of pupae.
+In spring, traps systems that attract insects will be placed to detect the presence of the moth,” said González, who also said that this methodology will allow them to act quickly to stop progress.

-“It is important that you go through the lots and observe with of the clusters,” Gonzalez said, who also explained that the presence of the plague becomes visible due to the caterpillar emits silk threads between several grains by grouping them, in addition to holes and empty grains.
+“It is important that you go through the lots and observe the clusters carefully,” said González, who also explained that the presence of the pest becomes visible because the caterpillar emits silk threads between several grains grouping them, in addition to the perforations and empty grains.

-Source: INTA Info
+Source: Info INTA

 Publication Date: 05/02/2020

 There are not comments